Gallaudet Eleven: The Slow Rotation Room

 The Slow Rotation Room (SRR) was a 20-foot diameter circular room in which subjects lived for periods up to two consecutive days.
 Across multiple trials, the room was made to rotate at speeds ranging from 2.4 to 10.0 rotations per minute.
 The room was equipped with all the necessities for basic living, including a sink, refrigerator, stove, shower, and toilet, so its rotation had to be paused only for occasional supply deliveries and visits from researchers.
-Of the four test subjects who lived in the SRR, the only member of the Gallaudet Eleven was Robert Greemun, who served as a control subject for the experiment.
-The other subjects were researchers and Navy medical officers who did not have Greemun's immunity to motion sickness.
+Of the four test subjects who lived in the SRR, the only member of the Gallaudet Eleven was Robert Greenmun, who served as a control subject for the experiment.
+The other subjects were researchers and Navy medical officers who did not have Greenmun's immunity to motion sickness.

-In a series of 1959 letters, Greemun described a few of the tests that subjects performed in the SRR.
+In a series of 1959 letters, Greenmun described a few of the tests that subjects performed in the SRR.
 They included games involving throwing tennis balls, basketballs, and darts at targets, tests of dexterity in which subjects were to place styluses into small holes, balancing tests where subjects attempted to walk in straight lines, and a "dial test", in which subjects were instructed to set the positions of dials which were placed all around them, requiring the subjects to frequently rotate their heads and bodies.

 Coriolis Acceleration Platform

 The Coriolis Acceleration Platform (CAP) was the successor to the SRR.
-Designed by French civil engineer Gaspart Coriolis, it was a 20-foot diameter circular room that could spin at speeds up to 10 revolutions per minute.
+It was a 20-foot diameter circular room that could spin at speeds up to 10 revolutions per minute.
 In addition, it could travel down a 40-foot linear track and tilt in angular directions.
 The room was entirely closed off from the outside, equipped with no windows and a set of cameras that researchers used to observe subjects from an external control room.
 Like the SRR, the CAP included all the necessities for living, including running water, a refrigerator, a toilet, a television, bedding, and a dining space.